 Equally, our leadership team know that whilst they are experts in their fields, be it campaigning or fundraising, they aren’t technology experts.
 They can define the goals and we can help them see the ways in which technology can better help us achieve them.

-What’s the thing your most proud of in your current role?
+What’s the thing you’re most proud of in your current role?

 I am really proud to have the organisation’s first standalone technology strategy and new policies in place and signed off by leadership team and trustees.